 91 popes are buried in St. Peter’s Basilica, including the beloved John Paul II who was buried here in 2005.
 As you walk around the church you will see some of the most monumental ones decorating the various niches along the corridors.
 As time has gone on, it has been impossible to house all of them above ground, so they began housing them below ground in what is called the Papal tombs or crypt.

 The mix of popes buried here is quite eclectic.
 For example, you can see the saint Gregory I and the powerful Pope Alexander VII.
 If you go underground you will find Bonficate VIII who was notoriously corrupt and a member of the Colonna family slapped him.
 On a more secular note, you even have the Queen Christina of Sweden buried here!

 4. St. Peter’s Toes are Coming Off

 As you near the Baldacchino by Bernini, you might notice a line forming on your right hand side.
 That is a line of people who are waiting to touch the foot of the statue of St. Peter as a blessing.

-The statue was built by Arnolfo di Cambio in the 13th century and is one of the only bronze statues that still exist from the middle ages.
+According to the Official website of St. Peters, the date of this statue is not clear, and also we are not sure who built it.
+Many attribute it to Arnolfo di Cambio in the 13th century, but we are not sure.
 Tradition over the centuries has been to rub his right foot as a blessing.
 When you get close you will see that due to the constant rubbing, his toes have completely worn away!
 Now people have started rubbing his left foot as well!